Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-modal-pop-up.md

 }
 ```

 As you can see, nothing fancy, some basic styling.
-The only thing worth mentioning is that the popup is by default not visible and on a zero opacity.
+The only thing worth mentioning is that the popup is, by default, not visible and on a zero opacity.

 Once the popup modal gets the open class, we set the visibility and make it full opacity.
 Then the modal appears.

 ## Vanilla JS Popup Code example

-On to the most amazing part, the `JavaScript` code example for our popup!
+The most amazing part is the `JavaScript` code example for our popup!

 ```js
 const modals = document.querySelectorAll('[data-modal]');